 - Listen to them, remind them to breathe deeply, use a calm voice, put on soft music or take a long walk together to help them relax and release energy until help arrives.

-“Agitation can be prevented and treated,” Dr. Salvador says.
+“Agitation can be prevented and treated,” Kramer says.
 “An evaluation and diagnosis of the underlying medical and mental health condition is essential for the proper treatment and reduction of agitation.”

 There are fast-acting medications that can help calm a person quickly when in an agitated state or crisis.
-In conjunction with medications, therapy is an important part of one’s treatment to learn skills to relax and self-soothe, and to proactively identify and reduce stressors that may increase agitation.
+Aside from as-needed medications, therapy is an important part of one's treatment to learn skills to relax and self-soothe, and to proactively identify and reduce stressors that may increase agitation.

 Finally, having proper support is also critical.
 It is important for a person experiencing agitation to know who to contact — a loved one or care provider — in a time of need.